-This Chocolate Fondue recipe is an incredibly decadent and rich dessert, perfect for New Year’s Eve, Valentine’s Day, or a birthday dinner.
+This recipe will teach you How To Make Chocolate Fondue - an incredibly decadent and rich dessert, perfect for New Year’s Eve, Valentine’s Day, or a birthday dinner.
 It's rich, smooth, simple to make, and such a fun interactive experience for everyone.

 - Chocolate Fondue Video Tutorial